logzly. Stack Light Chronicles

 Turn on a few automations, sit back, and watch the colors dance.
 It feels oddly satisfying to have a silent, glowing assistant that tells you everything from “laundry done” to “someone’s at the door” without a single beep.

 Building a custom tower stack light is a perfect weekend project for anyone who loves tinkering and wants a smarter home.
 The parts are cheap, the steps are straightforward, and the result is a sleek, personal notification system that you can expand forever.
+For more inspiration, check out our guide on a DIY tower stack light with smart home integration.

 Reactions